Nadine Dorries: Same-sex marriage

 Dorries opposed the government's successful legislation to introduce same-sex marriage.
 In May 2012, on the Conservative Home website she wrote: "Gay marriage is a policy which has been pursued by the metro elite gay activists and needs to be put into the same bin [as reform of the House of Lords]".
 In an interview with Mehdi Hasan in October 2012, Dorries said she favoured gay marriage, but only after Britain has left the European Convention on Human Rights.
 In an exchange with Iain Dale around the same time, she speculated that the issue could cost her party four million votes at the next general election.

-In February 2013, at the time of the Bill's second reading in the House of Commons, she argued that the Bill avoided the issue of consummation and thus contradicted the Marriages Act 1973, and therefore did not make gay marriage equal to heterosexual marriage.
+In February 2013, at the time of the Bill's second reading in the House of Commons, she argued that the bill avoided the issue of consummation and thus contradicted the Matrimonial Causes Act 1973, and therefore did not make gay marriage equal to heterosexual marriage.
 She also argued that there was no provision for adultery, or faithlessness, as it might apply to gay couples because the term applies to heterosexual couples only.

 Burka ban

-In August 2018, Boris Johnson was criticised for a column that he had written in the Daily Telegraph.
+In August 2018, Boris Johnson was criticised for a column that he had written in The Daily Telegraph.
 As part of an article discussing the introduction of a burka ban in Denmark, Johnson said that Muslim women who wore burkas "look like letter boxes" and the garment gave them the appearance of "bank robbers", although the point of the article was to condemn governments who tell "a free-born adult woman what she may or may not wear, in a public place, when she is simply minding her own business".
 Dorries, however, said that Johnson "did not go far enough", saying the burka should have no place in Britain and it was "shameful that countries like France and Denmark are way ahead of us on this".
 On 7 August 2018, Dorries tweeted "No woman in a liberal, progressive society should be forced to cover up her beauty or her bruises."

-Speaker John Bercow
+John Bercow

 Prior to John Bercow's election as Speaker of the House of Commons in June 2009, Dorries accused him of opportunism and disloyalty to the Conservative Party.
 She described his election as "a two-fingered salute to the British people from Labour MPs, and to the Conservative Party".
-After Bercow's wife, Sally, was approved as a Labour parliamentary candidate and gave an interview about her personal life, Dorries argued that the Bercows were damaging the historic respect accorded to the office of speaker.
+After Bercow's wife, Sally, was approved as a Labour parliamentary candidate and gave an interview about her personal life, Dorries argued that the Bercows were damaging the historic respect accorded to the office of Speaker.

-Dorries was reportedly part of a plot to oust Bercow from the speaker's chair in the run-up to the 2010 general election, and, after the election, sent an email to all new MPs advocating his removal.
+Dorries was reportedly part of a plot to oust Bercow from the Speaker's chair in the run-up to the 2010 general election, and, after the election, sent an email to all new MPs advocating his removal.